What Are Clinical Trials?

 - Inborn errors of metabolism

 Regarding patient application in our host countries, as indicated in a previous e-mail, prohibitions are generally in place regulating the use of embryonic stem cell.
-GIOSTAR Colombia does not conduct research or treat patients with embryonic stem cells.
+GIOSTAR does not conduct research or treat patients with embryonic stem cells.

 As currently applied in Colombia, for example, patient therapies will be administered under FDA Part 1271 guidelines, as noted above, operating under the authority and license of the attending physician and associated medical professionals.